Saobby/midishow-downloader-selfhost/README.md

 # Troubleshooting
 If you have any problems, please be free to let me know at [Issues](https://github.com/Saobby/midishow-downloader-selfhost/issues).
 Please include the error log while reporting bugs.
+# Disclaimer
+This tool is built for only educational purpose.
+It is designed to preview midis conveniently since the midishow website has disabled midi preview function.
+Please respect intellectual property rights. **Do not repost the midi you download to other website without the author's permission.
+Do not sell the midi you download to others.** The developers of this project shall not be held liable for any damages, losses, or legal issues arising from the use or misuse of this tool.
+This includes, but is not limited to, any direct, indirect, incidental, or consequential damages. **Users assume all risks associated with the use of this tool.** This disclaimer may be updated or modified at any time without prior notice.
+Users are encouraged to review it periodically to stay informed about their responsibilities and obligations.
+# Contributing
+Please feel free to make any contributions.
 # Third-Party Licenses
 This project uses the following third-party libraries:
 - wux-ui (Original repo has been deleted)